With trees bare in the dormant season, now’s the best time to see which branches need a shape up.

 Since Davey has been cutting and pruning trees for 135-plus years, we can help with this one!
 Below, learn the best tree trimming equipment and tools you should have on hand for those minor touch-ups.

-The three tools below are recommend for simple, small cuts.
+The three tools below are recommended for simple, small cuts.
 These tree trimming tools only cut smaller branches.
-Before you trim your trees, listen to this advice from our arborists on how to cut branches from your tree the right way.
-Or if you have a young tree, read this.

 To touch up small, live branches, look for bypass pruning shears.
 The tool resembles a pair of scissors and is good for trimming twigs at awkward angles.
 Anvil pruning shears have a straight, knife-like edge and should only be used on dead twigs.